-APPROVAL OF RETAINER AND U.S. CLASS COUNSEL FEES
+APPROVAL OF RETAINER AND U.S. CLASS COUNSEL FEES AND DISBURSEMENTS

-- 51. Cohen Milstein Sellers & Toll PLLC are counsel to the Lead Plaintiffs in the U.S. Class Action and were designated lead counsel in the U.S. Class Action.
+- 43. Cohen Milstein Sellers & Toll PLLC are counsel to the Lead Plaintiffs in the U.S. Class Action and were designated lead counsel in the U.S. Class Action.
 Cohen Milstein has assisted Canadian Class Counsel in the Ontario Class Action as well as the proceedings in this action as described above.
-Counsel have also worked jointly throughout the Canadian and U.S. class actions and on implementing the Horsley Settlement in the U.S. Bankruptcy Court.
-Cohen Milstein undertook this case on a contingent fee basis and seeks approval of (CAD) \$84,000 in respect of legal fees. - \$4.2 million.
-The plaintiffs and class counsel in the Ontario, Québec and U.S. Class Actions have agreed to a notional allocation of that settlement amount between the Canadian and U.S. claims for the purposes of determining class counsel fees.
+Counsel have also worked jointly throughout the Canadian and U.S. class actions and on implementing the various settlements, including the Dealer Settlement, in the U.S. Bankruptcy Court.
+Cohen Milstein undertook this case on a contingent fee basis and seeks approval of (CAD) \$194,620.00 (exclusive of tax) in respect of legal fees.
+US Class Counsel request fees based on a notional allocation reflecting a recovery of (CAD) \$973,100 as well as unreimbursed disbursements of (USD) \$89,477.11. - 44.
+The approved settlement with the Underwriters provides for a total payment of (CAD) \$32.5 million.
+The plaintiffs and class counsel in the Ontario, Québec and U.S. Class Actions have agreed to a notional allocation of that settlement amount between the Canadian and U.S. claims solely for the purpose of determining class counsel fees.
 We have agreed that the fees of Canadian Class Counsel will be determined on the basis that 90% of the gross settlement is allocated to the Canadian claims and the fees of Cohen Milstein will be determined on the basis that 10% of the gross settlement is allocated to the U.S. claims.
 This allocation is based on the risk adjustment factors discussed above and the relative class sizes in the Canadian and U.S. class actions.
-Accordingly, Canadian Class Counsel request fees based on a recovery of